Stroke - discharge

 Cerebrovascular disease - discharge; CVA - discharge; Cerebral infarction - discharge; Cerebral hemorrhage - discharge; Ischemic stroke - discharge; Stroke - ischemic - discharge; Stroke secondary to atrial fibrillation - discharge; Cardioembolic stroke - discharge; Brain bleeding - discharge; Brain hemorrhage - discharge; Stroke - hemorrhagic - discharge; Hemorrhagic cerebrovascular disease - discharge; Cerebrovascular accident - discharge

-After you were stable, doctors did testing and treatment to help with recovery from the stroke.
+After you were stable, doctors did testing and treatment to help with recovery from the stroke and prevention of a future stroke.
 You may have stayed in special units that help people to recover after a stroke.

 Because of possible injury to the brain from the stroke, you may notice problems with:

 - Muscle spasms

 - Sensation or awareness of one part of the body

 You may need help with many daily activities you used to do alone before the stroke.

 Depression after stroke is fairly common as you or your loved one learns to live with the changes.
 It may develop soon after stroke, but symptoms of depression may not be present for up to 2 years after the stroke.

 Do not drive your car without your doctor's permission.